What is the normal management fee?

 We conduct preventative maintenance inspections in every one of our properties every 90 days.
 This has led to residents taking better care of the properties and a significant reduction in issues between turnovers.

 We do!
-The management fee is 15% for vacation rentals.
+The management fee is 15% for short-term rentals.

 We also have a cleaning network to support them.